micheal-schexnayder/tukui-ps/README.md

 # Introduction

-This PowerShell module is designed to work with the World of Warcraft AddOn website: TukUI.org.
-It allows for easy and seemless installations of addons and specifically has functions for installing addons in both Retail and Classic versions of the game.
+This PowerShell module is designed to work with the World of Warcraft AddOn website: [TukUI.org](https://www.tukui.org/welcome.php).
+It allows for easy and seemless installations of addons and specifically has functions for installing addons in all three versions of the game: Retail, Wrath of the Lich King, and Classic.
+This module is a pet project of mine I work on in my free time, when not working on playing World of Warcraft itself!

+<font color=blue><strong>This PowerShell module is a work in progress.
+Many functions work well, but there is lots of room for improvement.</strong></font>

 ## Getting Started